 What’s the Healthiest Type of Grill?

-Summer is grilling season in Michigan.
 Everyone seems to have a favorite type of grill for outdoor cooking.
 There are lots of options, whether you are a fan of searing burgers over hot coals, firing up the gas grill or feeding your favorite type of woodchips into a smoker for a low, slow cook.
 There are also health differences.
-Each type of grilling method has its own pros and cons in terms of how healthy the specific cooking method is.
+Each type of grilling method has its own pros and cons in terms of how healthy the specific cooking method is and what is the healthiest way to grill in general.

 At its very base level, cooking meat over an open heat source is one of humans’ oldest methods of preparing meals.
-It remains hugely popular, with 68% of people in the United States saying they don’t need a special occasion or holiday to cook on the grill, according to data shared by Statista.
-All this interest means there now are a lot of new and tech-savvy items associated with the grilling industry, pushing it to top $2.7 billion in sales in 2021.
+It remains hugely popular, as a fifth of Americans regularly barbecued in 2024, according to data from Statista.

-Whether you connect with your cooking muse over a bag of charcoal or by lighting the gas grill on your deck, let’s break down the health takeaways from each style of grilling.
+Whether you connect with your cooking muse over a bag of charcoal or by lighting the gas grill on your deck, let’s break down the healthiest way to grill, the healthiest type of grill and everything in between.

 First, you should know that the act of grilling has some inherent health risks, no matter which kind of grill you cook with.
 Cancer-causing compounds can be formed any time: